lej35340/Hypervisor_based_backup_demo/README.md

 ### 1: create a RPI 4 Image capable of running jailhouse:

 Unfortunately, the jailhouse setup for the Raspberry Pi 4 is not quite straight forward.
 (This is due to the fact of missing upstream support for the Raspberry Pi) <br>
-The easiest way to get Jailhouse running on your Raspberry Pi is to use the predefined minimalistic image from: https://github.com/siemens/jailhouse-images
+The easiest way to get Jailhouse running on your Raspberry Pi is to use the predefined **minimalistic** (without network or GPIO..) image from: https://github.com/siemens/jailhouse-images

-Afterwards, you can install the image on your RPI (flash it to the sd-card), start it up and do your first tests with Jailhouse.
+Download it, build the image for the Raspberry Pi4 and install the it on your RPI (flash it to the sd-card) as described on in the [readme](https://github.com/siemens/jailhouse-images).
+Afterwards, you can start it up and do your first tests with Jailhouse.
 User: root, pw: root
 You will see some example commands after login.

 If you want to be able to toggle some pins on your Raspberry pi as well, you need to install libgpiod.
-You can find the .deb packages in RPI/Debian_Packages.
+You can find the .deb packages in [RPI/Debian_Packages](RPI/Debian_Packages).
 Copy them to your Raspberry Pi and install them with: <br>
 > dpkg -i libgpiod2_1.6.2-1_arm64.deb <br>
 > dpkg -i gpiod_1.6.3-1+b2_arm64.deb